KABAM-Robotics/rosrect-ecs-api-server/README.md

 That is it for the native configure and run!
 If you wish, you can press `Ctrl+C` to terminate the native server.
 You can now jump to [Examples](#examples).

 ### Configure and Run for Docker
 In case of a Docker installation, you can simply use the [`runtime.env`](runtime.env) file in this repository as an example template and pass it to the docker container with the `--env-file` argument when using the `docker run` command.
 Simply edit the `runtime.env` like a text file, or comment the unnecessary variables and then rerun the container.
-Note that, we also need to mount the database file in the correct location.
 Example below:

     $ docker run -it \
     --env-file runtime.env \
-    --network=host \
+    -p 8000:8000 \
     --name=ecs_api_server  \
     --volume="${HOME}/rosrect-ecs-api-server/ecs.db:/root/.cognicept/ecs.db" \
     rosrect_ecs_api_server:latest  \
     ecs_api_server/ecs_endpoint.py
     [2020-08-18 09:43:01 +0000] [1] [INFO] Goin' Fast @ http://127.0.0.1:8000
     [2020-08-18 09:43:01 +0000] [1] [INFO] Starting worker [1]

+**Note:** When using the dockerized API, we need to remember 2 things:
+1. Expose the correct port to make sure the `ECS_API` port matches here using the `-p` option
+2. Mount the database file in the correct location using the `--volume` option

 That is it for the Docker configure and run!
 If you wish, you can press `Ctrl+C` to terminate the native server.
 You can now jump to [Examples](#examples).